-Altogether, the function of CXCR4 seems to be strongly dependent on the interacting partners found in the cells, and consequently, it significantly varies between cell types.
-It is important to keep in mind that the change in the CXCR4 function due to the presence of certain proteins is not always due to oligomerization, but can also be due to a cross-talk in signaling pathways.
-In pathology, the degree of oligomerization and the type of oligomers could be heavily altered.
-For example, using BRET, the authors observed that CXCR4-warts hypogammaglobulinemia, infections, myelokathexis mutants can oligomerize with the wild-type CXCR4 and possibly retain it at the plasma membrane (Lagane et al., 2008).
+Altogether, the function of CXCR4 seems to be strongly dependent on the interacting partners found in the cells and, consequently, it significantly varies between cell types.
+It is important to keep in mind that the change in the CXCR4 function due to the presence of certain proteins is not always due to oligomerisation, but can also be due to a crosstalk in signalling pathways.
+In pathology, the degree of oligomerisation and the type of oligomers could be heavily altered.
+For example, using BRET, the authors observed that CXCR4-WHIM mutants can oligomerise with the wild-type CXCR4 and possibly retain it at the plasma membrane (Lagane et al., 2008).

-Regarding ACKR3 heteromerization, there is evidence of the presence of $\alpha_1$ -AR:ACKR3:CXCR4 hetero-oligomers in VSMCs, and the activation of ACKR3 can lead to the inhibition of the $\alpha_1$ -AR activity (Albee et al., 2017).
-ACKR3 is also known to interact with the epidermal growth factor receptor (EGFR) in a $\beta$ -arrestin-2-dependent manner and is implicated in the phosphorylation of the EGFR.
-Together, they are involved in mitosis of breast cancer cells (Salazar et al., 2014).
+Regarding ACKR3 heteromerisation, there is evidence of the presence of α_1 -AR:ACKR3:CXCR4 hetero-oligomers in VSMCs, and the activation of ACKR3 can lead to the inhibition of the α_1 -AR activity (Albee et al., 2017).
+ACKR3 is also known to interact with the epithelial growth factor receptor (EGFR) in a β -arrestin-2-dependent manner and is implicated in the phosphorylation of the EGFR.
+Together they are involved in mitosis of breast cancer cells (Salazar et al., 2014).